crate/services-docs/docs/tutorials/edge/index.rst

 Then, we explain how to set up a custom backup location, so you can keep full ownership of your data backups.

-We also introduce a way to monitor your CrateDB Edge cluster in the visualization tool Grafana coupled with Loki and Prometheus.
+We also introduce a way to monitor your CrateDB Cloud on Kubernetes cluster in the visualization tool Grafana coupled with Loki and Prometheus.

 .. rubric:: Table of contents